Standing: Professor Paul B. Muldoon. Michael Longley is seated to his immediate right.

 One issue raised during the panel discussion was this: Should poets write about politics?
 Should their work be didactic or simply reflect the daily goings on of the human condition?
 This led to a corollary question: If poets should indeed make political observations, should only those poets living in the country concerned be the speakers, or might outsiders comment as well?
 In respect to Northern Ireland, both Muldoon and Longley grew up during The Troubles and were of the opinion that the poets should write about the human condition but avoid political commentary in the process.

-Prior to reading his poem “Ceasefire”, Michael Longley introduced himself not as a citizen of Northern Ireland but as a man of “Ulster”, the inflection of which brought a shiver to my very being.
-His “Ulster” is not The Six Counties.
-His “Ulster” is the loyalist province.
+Prior to reading his poem “Ceasefire”, Michael Longley introduced himself not as a citizen of Northern Ireland but as a man of “Ulster”.
 In contrast, Muldoon referred to the north as Northern Ireland.
 And, of course, Longley made the mandatory Orangeman’s allusion to the Battle of the Somme.